Young People Leaving Care (Accommodation) Bill

 Groups Affected

-- The Secretary of State: Responsible for setting the minimum standards and overseeing implementation.
+- The Secretary of State: Responsible for setting and enforcing the minimum standards, which will require administrative resources.

 Powered by nyModel